TACSI is reimagining child protection possibilities to foster thriving children and families

 Over the course of three years, the Rethinking Restoration project aims to develop more effective ways to approach family preservation and restoration.

 In 2016, we developed insight into the experience of parents, children and workers.
 After spending time with people who deeply know the child protection system in Australia and overseas, we identified promising opportunities to transform and/or introduce new services approaches within child protection.
-Throughout 2017, we’ve been co-designing three new models for supporting children and families to thrive alongside families, government, and service providers.
+Throughout 2017, we’ve been co-designing four new models for supporting children and families to thrive alongside families, government, and service providers.

 We aim to contribute to building an evidence base to inform how child protection work could be done differently, catalysing the adoption of home-grown, rigorously tested innovations across NSW and Australia.